elixir-lang/elixir/lib/elixir/pages/Typespecs.md

 The `@callback` and `@optional_callback` attributes are used to create a `behaviour_info/1` function available on the defining module.
 This function can be used to retrieve the callbacks and optional callbacks defined by that module.

-For example, for the `MyBehaviour` module defined in `Optional callbacks` above:
+For example, for the `MyBehaviour` module defined in "Optional callbacks" above:

     MyBehaviour.behaviour_info(:callbacks)
     #=> [vital_fun: 0, "MACRO-non_vital_macro": 2, non_vital_fun: 0]